SeanXC/e-commerce-platform/README.md

 - Modern Frontend Development with React Hooks, Context API, and Material-UI
 - Database Integration with PostgreSQL transactional processing and MongoDB document storage
 - Test-Driven Development using JUnit, Mockito, Jest, and React Testing Library
-- Containerization & Deployment with Docker, automated deployment to Vercel (frontend), Render (backend), and Railway (database)
+- Containerization & Deployment with Docker, automated deployment to Vercel (frontend), Render (backend), and Render (database)

 ---